cantocrunch/cantocrunch.github.io/_posts/2023-08-05-how-to-say-hello-in-cantonese.markdown

   </span>
 </span> is also used in Cantonese in more formal contexts, like meeting someone for the first time or talking to an elder.

-Like English, in day-to-day life, Cantonese does not have any special gestures like bowing or kissing when greet someone.
+Like English, in day-to-day life, Cantonese does not have any special gestures like bowing or kissing when greeting someone.

 ### 喂 (wai2)